tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 	NextPage = ((BrowsePage)CurrentPage).SelectAlbum(Default.Album.Name);
 }
 ```
-Which just doesn&#8217;t seem as readable to me.
+Which just doesn't seem as readable to me.

-I&#8217;ve added the generic cast method to the PageBase method to make it easily accessible:
+I've added the generic cast method to the PageBase method to make it easily accessible:

 **PageLibrary/Base/PageBase.cs**